coderefinery/hpc-containers/content/mpi.rst

 What to consider when creating a container for MPI programs?
 ------------------------------------------------------------

-Message Passing Interface (MPI) is a standard and a programming paradigm where programs can use MPI directives to send messages across across thousands of processes.
+Message Passing Interface (MPI) is a standardized API and a programming paradigm where programs can use MPI directives to send messages across thousands of processes.
 It is commonly used in traditional HPC computing.